Aeroluna/Heck/.github/ISSUE_TEMPLATE/noodle-extensions.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Be sure to include which game version you are using.

 **To Reproduce**
 Steps to reproduce the behavior: